cpp-toolbox/.github/profile/README.md

 * To store a collection of repositories which use eachother to build up a nice abstraction layer over opengl.
 * To stop writing the same code, and doing it in a slightly different way each time, but rather improve the quality of existing code.
+* Since writing C++ code is relatively lower level when compared to game engines, it's important to modularize to reduce cognitive load.
 * To store minimal working examples of opengl code

 Anyone is welcome to contribute